 They just have some standards, like in terms of if you're going to buy a gun, you need to have some training courses, and you need to give a valid reason for why you would want it.

-Anti-political correctness, anti-feminism, anti-Islam, and pro-hard-right nationalism clear as day.
+The outrageously long document lays out his anti-political correctness, anti-feminism, anti-Islam, and pro-hard-right nationalism clear as day.

 It even describes exactly why he committed these terrorist attacks, how he planned the attacks for nine years before carrying them out, and how he lamented that he had to work alone because he couldn't risk anyone else being involved because, you know, you can't risk that sort of thing.

-So, I set out to read Anders Breivik's manifesto, and I was immediately overwhelmed by the length.
+So I set out to read Anders Breivik's manifesto, and I was immediately overwhelmed by the length.

 I braced myself and dug in, but ultimately had to concede there was no way I was ever going to read all this bullshit.